sparkplugstudios/sparkplugstudios.github.io/_posts/2016-03-07-controlling-virtual-experiences-using-biometrics.md

 author: batts
 layout: post
 excerpt: "Over the last year or so I have developed several plugins that allow use of the Microsoft Band, within Android based Unity3D applications.
 Finally, the time has come"
+featured: "Over the last year or so I have developed several plugins that allow use of the Microsoft Band, within Android based Unity3D applications.
+Finally, the time has come to release at least one of them (the most functional if not simple) to the masses.

+In this post I predominately focus on the Unity side of things so that you can get up and running with the plugin asap."

 #permalink: /2016/03/07/controlling-virtual-experiences-using-biometrics/
 image: /wp-content/uploads/2016/03/band-2-1-1568x881.png
 thumb: /wp-content/uploads/2016/03/band-2-1-300x169.png